hirememorey/election_game/README.md

 ## Recent Updates

+- **Round Advancement Fix**: Fixed critical bug where the game would get stuck in Round 1.
+The game now properly advances through rounds when all players use their action points
 - **AI Turn Visibility**: The web version now pauses after each AI action, allowing players to see what the AI did before continuing
 - **Enhanced Error Handling**: Improved server stability and error recovery
 - **UI Improvements**: Better game state display and action prompts